-I am an artist who works site-specifically on performances, installations and films.
-Often in collaboration and over long periods of artistic-research, my projects include theatre plays, performance lectures, video installations and text based works that you can read about under Publications.
+I work site-specifically on performances, installations, books and films.
+Often in collaboration and over long periods of artistic-research, my projects include monographs, theatre plays, performance lectures, video installations and text based works that you can read about under Publications.

 My research is grounded in an interest in history, I have a PhD in Art and Architectural history from Harvard University.
 I am a Professor at the University of Birmingham.
 In my Chair of Global Art there I am focussed on contemporary art beyond the confines of the discipline.
-I work within and against institutions including the National Maritime Museum, various universities and galleries.
-My interests range widely from plants to surveillance to colonialism.
+I work as an infrastructural activist within and against institutions including national museums, universities and galleries.
+My interests range widely from colonialism to plants to surveillance.

 Khadija von Zinnenburg Carroll works on colonial histories through contemporary art.
-She is currently working on a book entitled We Have Never Been Premodern.
+She is currently working on a book about repatriation.
 Her art practice involves montaging words and images within films and installations that voice alternate histories through texts and performances.